image-charts/documentation/docs/reference/chart-title.md

 ---
-meta_description: "Image-charts API propose to customize your graphics as for example with chart title.
-This documentation shows you how to use the API url parameters to generate a chart."
+meta_description: "Learn how to customize your chart title, from format to alignement."
 ---
 You can specify the title text, color, and font size for your chart.